 How to Choose the Right Recruiting Software

-The average time-to-fill sits at 63.5 days according to Employ Inc.'s 2025 benchmarks across 6,640 customers, and 69% of organizations are still struggling to fill roles (SHRM, 2025).
+Choosing the best talent acquisition software 2026 - whether an end-to-end AI platform or a compliance-first enterprise suite - means evaluating more than the feature list.
+Average time-to-fill sits at 63.5 days according to Employ Inc.’s 2025 benchmarks across 6,640 customers, and 69% of organizations are still struggling to fill roles (SHRM, 2025).
 A recruiting platform that cuts time-to-fill by even 30% can save thousands per hire in opportunity costs alone.
-But picking the wrong tool wastes both money and momentum.
+Pick the wrong tool, though, and you waste both budget and momentum.

 Here’s a decision framework based on team size and hiring volume: